peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 parent-side Resource Record Sets (RRsets) of the delegation.

-This document specifies that when performing such queries, parent-side entities has to ensure that updates triggered via CDS/CDNSKEY and CSYNC records are consistent across the child's authoritative nameservers, before taking any action based on these records.
+This document specifies that when performing such queries, parent-side entities have to ensure that updates triggered via CDS/CDNSKEY and CSYNC records are consistent across the child's authoritative nameservers before taking any action based on these records.

 This document updates RFC 7344 and RFC 7477.